How to Go Plastic-Free: Sustainable Packaging Alternatives

 -

-When replacing large poly mailers, you may need to substitute for a box or corrugated mailer to maintain structure versus a thinner paperboard mailer, which works better for smaller shipments.
+When replacing large poly mailers, you may need to switch to a box or corrugated mailer to maintain structure, while thinner paperboard mailers are better suited to smaller shipments.

 When Gussets Are Needed